-As well as comparing citations intra-nationally (e.g., citations of all German papers written in international collaboration compared to the baseline of German papers written in institutional collaboration), citations actually received were compared cross-nationally in terms of FWCI-for example, the actual global impact of German papers involving international collaboration was compared to the expected global impact of all such papers indexed in Scopus).
+As well as comparing citations intra-nationally (e.g. citations of all German papers written in international collaboration compared to the baseline of German papers written in institutional collaboration), citations actually received were compared cross-nationally in terms of FWCI - (for example, the actual global impact of German papers involving international collaboration was compared to the expected global impact of all such papers indexed in Scopus).
 In both cases, the analysis differentiated the six fields over time.
 This means that while the first approach compared national outputs intra-nationally, the second approach assessed prestige as the global impact of the various types of national output compared across countries and over time.

-On comparing all collaboration types combined (international and national) for all six fields, the average FWCI for internationally co-authored papers for almost all EU-15 countries in all fields was (as expected) higher than the world average of 1.00 (i.e., those countries with horizontal lines above 1 in Figure 8).
+On comparing all collaboration types combined (international and national) for all six fields, the average FWCI for internationally co-authored papers for almost all EU-15 countries in all fields was (as expected) higher than the world average of 1.00 (i.e. those countries with horizontal lines above 1 in Figure 8).
 Publications involving international co-authors were cited more often than the global average, with the exception of Spain (medical sciences and social sciences) and Italy, France, and the United Kingdom (humanities).
 This finding confirms that domestic collaboration is more impactful in the humanities.

 The impact of internationally co-authored papers from EU-13 countries is much lower and highly diversified by field.
 Poland and Romania are the only countries where impact is lower than the global average for all fields (for the whole decade in Poland and for almost the whole decade in Romania).
 At this granular level, the most internationalized EU-13 country is Estonia, with only one field (humanities) below the global average.
 Consistent internationalization leaders include medical sciences in Lithuania and engineering and technology in the Czech Republic.
-Poland lags behind in all fields despite massive European funding and two waves of higher education reforms.
-Interestingly, the US and China fall into a group of countries where internationally co-authored papers in almost all fields are cited less often than the expected world average for this type of collaboration (all fields except engineering and technologies in the US, and all fields except humanities in China).
-In both cases, and especially in the case of the USA, the central hub of the global collaboration network, this anomaly may be a function of size: the two global scientific powerhouses have large science sectors with plenty of internal possibilities to collaborate (Olechnicka, Ploszaj, & Celinska-Janowicz, 2019, p.
-79).
+Despite massive European funding and two waves of higher education reforms, Poland lags behind in all fields of research.
+Interestingly, the US and China fall into a group of countries where internationally co-authored papers in almost all fields (except for engineering and technologies in the US and except for humanities in